About Us

 Values

-At Queensland Advocacy, we believe that all human beings are equally important, unique and of intrinsic value.
+At QAI, we believe that all human beings are equally important, unique and of intrinsic value.
 Everyone should be seen and valued as a whole person, first and foremost.
 The human condition is such that societies tend to devalue those who do not fit within their models of perfection.
 These groups, including people with disability, are socially marginalised.
-As an organisation we seek to bring about a common vision where all human beings are equally valued.
+As an organisation we seek to bring about a common vision where all human beings are equally valued and enjoy human rights.

 History of QAI